Mrbiyik/SOLID-Principles/README.md

   Also, there will be future consequences of this situation.

-  When you are using phone objects and its functions you should control the model1990.
-It means this violated both OCP and SRP.
+  When you are using phone objects and its functions, you should control(if-else) the model1990.
+It means, it violates both OCP and SRP.

-  Because there will be modification and multiple responsibilities.
+  Because there will be modification(for other old models) and multiple responsibilities(for the function which uses these methods).

   How can we solve this situation?